JamesMConroy/notes/README.md

 # notes
 Notes manager.

+Concept: I want to keep my notes in plain text files, to search them like `man` and to share them with my laptop and phone.
+I want to add outputs of programs plus to append/create from cli with `echo`.
+I like to use `groff` format but I never did it.
+I want to reorganize them with a file manager like `mc`.

 * Notes are plain text files (txt,md,troff,...).
 It can support any type, but it is designed for plain-text.
 * CLI interface.
 It is designed to behave as `man`.
 * NCurses interface (run it without arguments).